Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

- this one is the one with the crazy graphics; the wizard strikes the ground c̄ staff (i think there's both lightning, and cracks, but they might be the same,..),.. it's like /fortnite on steroids (had a baby on steroids)+/ it got better when they added /jizz|dream|../ wizards crack the magicalanguages, and recite fromemory(/pañcamī|ablative|../),.; for the most power that crazy chase game; it's kind of like raft c̄ /kraken|cthulhu|dinos|godzilla|../, start at land (/religions|skills|../ from items, books,.; mkships; axiomatically choose ship(s);..), good ships /are easy to disassemble|work on land|the logs trick|../, /win|race|../ conditions = /longest survival|furthest distance|most value|most (player|ship|giant|baby|..) kills|(religious|..) domination|solo|../,.. this one is where the /speed|wind|(doggy)?paddle|../ factors the giants, and their babies are like sharks in raft; birds /drop|swoop|dive (crash v down under)|../ it's also capture the flags + hunger games +..; cannibal, pirate, ethical, religious, magics,..
+ this one is the one with the crazy graphics; the wizard strikes the ground c̄ staff (i think there's both lightning, and cracks, but they might be the same,..),.. it's like /fortnite on steroids (had a baby on steroids)+/ it got better when they added /jizz|dream|../ wizards crack the magicalanguages (like those magical hacking books), and recite fromemory(/pañcamī|ablative|../),.; for the most power that crazy chase game; it's kind of like raft c̄ /kraken|cthulhu|dinos|godzilla|../, start at land (/religions|skills|../ from items, books,.; mkships; axiomatically choose ship(s);..), good ships /are easy to disassemble|work on land|the logs trick|../, /win|race|../ conditions = /longest survival|furthest distance|most value|most (player|ship|giant|baby|..) kills|(religious|..) domination|solo|../,.. this one is where the /speed|wind|(doggy)?paddle|../ factors the giants, and their babies are like sharks in raft; birds /drop|swoop|dive (crash v down under)|../ it's also capture the flags + hunger games +..; cannibal, pirate, ethical, religious, magics,..